 The earliest houses in the urban development of Toruń were wooden or half-timbered.
-The first brick gothic tenements began to rise in the Old Town of Toruń from the second half of the 13th century, and already in the 14th century the brick buildings were widespread.
+The first brick Gothic tenements began to rise in the Old Town of Toruń from the second half of the 13th century, and already in the 14th century the brick buildings were widespread.
 With the increase in the wealth of the merchant town, the development of trade and transport in Toruń, began to also build a granaries.
 Already in the thirteenth and fourteenth centuries, there were about thirty of them in the Old Town, and in the seventeenth century, during the peak of the grain trade, there were more than a hundred of them.
 It was then that Toruń was one of the largest centers of grain trade in Kingdom of Poland.

 In the following centuries, medieval granaries and houses were transformed, which included the change of the function of higher storeys into storehouses, the change of façade decorations, or new furnishings and arrangement of rooms.
-The eighteenth and nineteenth centuries brought the greatest annihilation of the Toruń gothic houses.
+The eighteenth and nineteenth centuries brought the greatest annihilation of the Toruń Gothic houses.
 The siege of Toruń by the Swedish Swedish army in 1703 and the Napoleonic wars caused devastation and the collapse of urban development.
 Throughout the nineteenth century, there was a devastating process of rebuilding many old buildings or building new houses in their place, which was stoppped only in the 20th century after the conservation of monuments has been initiated.

-The best preserved buildings include: the tenement house at Holy Spirit 12 street, Copernicus 15 and 38 street, Łazienna 16 and 22, Mostowa 6, Piekary 4 and 9, Rabiańska 8 and 22A, Rynek Staromiejski 9, 17 and 20, Szczytna 2-4, Szeroka 38, Wielkie Garbary 7, Virgin Mary 2, Franciszkańska 12, Żeglarska 5, 7, 9, 10 and 13 streets and the house at Królowa Jadwiga 9 street, which despite the rebuilt façade has numerous gothic polychromes inside.
+The best preserved buildings include: the tenement house at Holy Spirit 12 street, Copernicus 15 and 38 street, Łazienna 16 and 22, Mostowa 6, Piekary 4 and 9, Rabiańska 8 and 22A, Rynek Staromiejski 9, 17 and 20, Szczytna 2-4, Szeroka 38, Wielkie Garbary 7, Virgin Mary 2, Franciszkańska 12, Żeglarska 5, 7, 9, 10 and 13 streets and the house at Królowa Jadwiga 9 street, which despite the rebuilt façade has numerous Gothic polychromes inside.
 Townhouse at Copernicus street is also famous for being the birthplace of Nicolaus Copernicus astronomer.
 Today it houses a museum devoted to him.
-One of the oldest granaries is the gothic building at Podmurna 1 street, in addition, the granary can be seen at Rabiańska 19 and 21, Łazienna 3, and at Franciszkańska 4 and 6 street.
-At Podmurna 4/6 there is a gothic St. George’s Court, built on the old town zwinger, near the fortified tower.
+One of the oldest granaries is the Gothic building at Podmurna 1 street, in addition, the granary can be seen at Rabiańska 19 and 21, Łazienna 3, and at Franciszkańska 4 and 6 street.
+At Podmurna 4/6 there is a Gothic St. George’s Court, built on the old town zwinger, near the fortified tower.

 Nawrocki Z, Historyczne kamienice w Toruniu.
 Gotyk, Toruń 2016.